Halytskyi/SmartThings/home-cluster/power-supply-usb-hubs/README.md

 - Remote devices control: *On*, *Off* (state save in EEPROM) and *Reboot* (5 seconds)
 - Button devices control: Turn On devices by buttons (on case if remote control for some reasons not available)
 - Remote reading voltage, current and power for single board computers and mini PCs
+- 2 x 5V power lines (see board #1 photos of version 2): one line from backup power source for Raspberry Pi, USB HUBs and these modules, another one - for rest single board computers

 ### Specification